Application-relevant changes 2025:

 Removing unprivileged folders from ld.so.conf

-Up to firmware 2024.6, the following folders or entries have been put into the directory /etc/ld.so.conf :
+Up to firmware 2024.6, the following folders or entries have been put into the file /etc/ld.so.conf :

 /usr/local/lib include /opt/plcnext/appshome/ld.configs/*.conf